SignalK/SensESP/docs/pages/troubleshooting/index.md

 A not-at-all-organized assortment of common problems and solutions.

-## Help on Slack
+## Help on Discord

-Slack is an online collaboration platform used by developers.
-You can join in the [Signal K discussion on Slack](https://signalk-dev.slack.com/) via [signalk.org][https://signalk.org].
-The `#sensors` channel is the best place for you to ask questions about SensESP.
+Discord is an online messaging collaboration platform popular with open source projects.
+You can join the [Signal K Discord Server](https://discord.com/channels/1170433917761892493/1170433918592368684) via the invite link on [signalk.org][https://signalk.org].
+The `#sensesp` channel is the best place for you to ask questions about SensESP.

 ## Missing Libraries